Enraged-Rabbit-Community/ERCF_v2/README.md

 ## Other Planned Companion Projects:
-* ERCP v2 (new buffer system) which could be the auto rewind idea from @mneuhaus VT.483 (because I think there are enough options to the current ERCP).
+* ERCP v2 (new buffer system) which could be based on the auto rewind idea from @mneuhaus VT.483
-* Pellet purge system to remove the need for the wipe tower and to unify tip creation to one place. @bombela V2.4393 has really good starting point.
+* Pellet purge system to remove the need for the wipe tower and to unify tip creation to one place.
+Based on @bombela V2.4393 Assisted Purge System work
 * Idea: Integrated dIsplay / control panel.
 Integrated low spec rpi running a further customized version of KlipperScreen that is solely for managing ERCF.
 The pi could also drive ERCF motors and servo